Consensus Economics

-Consensus Economics is a global macroeconomic survey firm that polls more than 700 economists monthly for their forecasts for over 2000 macroeconomic indicators in 115 countries.
+Consensus Economics is a global macroeconomic survey firm that polls more than 1000 economists monthly for their forecasts for over 2000 macroeconomic indicators in 115 countries.
 The company is headquartered in London, United Kingdom.

 History

-Consensus Economics undertook its first survey in October 1989 and has completed monthly (and now daily) surveys without interruption since that time.
+Consensus Economics undertook its first survey in October 1989 and now releases monthly, weekly and daily survey results.

 Forecasts

 Consensus Economics publishes Consensus Forecasts, a widely cited monthly compilation of macroeconomic forecasts and topical analyses by country for 115 economies.
 The countries covered include member countries of the G-7 industrialized nations, Asia Pacific, Eastern Europe, and Latin America.
-It also has more specialized publications such as the Foreign Exchange forecasts and Energy & Metals Consensus Forecasts.
-Each publication is distributed in hard-copy format and via email as PDF files and Excel spreadsheets.
-Once a year the company releases The Consensus Forecasts Global Outlook at the start of November, which covers long-term forecasts for countries in Western and Eastern Europe, North and South America and the Asia Pacific.
+It also has more specialized publications such as the Foreign Exchange forecasts and Energy, Metals and Agriculture Consensus Forecasts.
+Each publication is distributed in hard-copy format and via email as PDF files and Excel spreadsheets as well as major platforms and its own API.
+Once a year the company releases The Consensus Forecasts Global Outlook at the start of November, which covers long-term forecasts, including 2050 forecasts, for countries in Western and Eastern Europe, North and South America and the Asia Pacific.

 In addition to the forecasts made available to subscribers, Consensus Economics offers more up to date and detailed forecast data to institutional investors, to corporate planning executives and to governments and international institutions.
 The history of the forecasts is also licensed for research purposes.